CliMA/EnsembleKalmanProcesses.jl/docs/src/observations.md

 2. The `Minibatcher` facilitate data streaming (minibatching), where a user can submit large group of observations, that are then batched up and looped over in epochs.
 3. The `ObservationSeries` contains the list of `Observation`s and `Minibatcher` and the utilities to get the current batch etc.

-!!! note "But I just pass in a vector of data and a covariance - Is that OK?"
+!!! note "I usually just pass in a vector of data and a covariance to EKP"
     Users can indeed set up an experiment with just one data sample and covariance matrix for the noise.
 However internally these are still stored as an `ObservationSeries` with a special minibatcher that does nothing (created by `no_minibatcher(size)`).

 ## Recommended constructor: A single stacked observation